 Complete your declaration of compliance with The Pensions Regulator

-The final step is to complete your declaration of compliance with The Pensions Regulator within five months of your staging date.
+The final step is to complete your declaration of compliance with The Pensions Regulator within five calendar months of the start of automatic enrolment duties.
 You’ll find the pension scheme details you need to do this by logging into your Online Services account.

 Log into Online Services »

 Next: Increase to automatic enrolment contributions